algorithm-helper/algorithm-helper/content/categories/data-structures/lists/dynamic-array.md

     }

     /**
-     * Inserts item to the front of the Vector, but if the arr exceeds
+     * Inserts item to the front of the DynamicArray, but if the arr exceeds
      * its capacity, then double the size of the arr.
      *
      * @param item, the item to be inserted